Walodja1987/xns/README.md

 > **Note:** Any excess payment is refunded by XNS to `msg.sender`, which will be your contract.
 Be sure to implement a `receive()` function to accept ETH payments, and provide a way to withdraw any refunded ETH if needed.
 To avoid receiving refunds altogether, send exactly the required payment when calling [`registerName`][api-registerName].

+> **Important:** This option only works for **public namespaces** after the exclusivity period (30 days).
+For **private namespaces**, contracts must use Option 3 (EIP-1271).

 #### Option 3: Sponsored Registration via EIP-1271

-For contracts that implement EIP-1271, someone else can sponsor the name registration:
+For contracts that implement EIP-1271, someone else can sponsor the name registration. **This is the only way for contracts to register names in private namespaces**, as `registerName` does not support private namespaces.

 ```solidity
 // SPDX-License-Identifier: MIT